Alaric3D/sprinkler/readme.md

-# Sprinkler Automation with ESPHome
+# Sprinkler Automation with ESPHome / Home Assistant

 ## Overview
 This project provides a comprehensive, DIY sprinkler automation solution using ESPHome and Home Assistant.
 It offers advanced irrigation control with features like zone management, scheduling, and smart home integration.